What is the course about?

 What level is the course and do I need any particular skills?

-This course is for bass guitarists with at least 3 years’ playing experience, and formal education including the ability to read music notation.
+This course is for bass guitarists with at least 4 years’ playing experience, and formal education including the ability to read music in the bass clef.

 You will need to follow written and verbal instructions in English and engage in class discussions.